node-red/node-red.github.io/docs/getting-started/installation.md

 <div class="doc-callout">
 <em>Note</em>: <code>sudo</code> is required if running as a non-root user on Linux/OS X. If
-running on Windows, you will need to run in a command shell as Administrator, without the <code>sudo</code> command.
+running on Windows, you will need to run in a <a href="https://technet.microsoft.com/en-gb/library/cc947813%28v=ws.10%29.aspx">command shell as Administrator</a>, without the <code>sudo</code> command.
 </div>